-Seeing the oncologist (cancer doctor) after treatment can feel quite scary.
+Seeing the oncologist (cancer doctor) after treatment can be scary.
 Nearly everyone has some fear the cancer will come back (recur).
 This is normal, too.
-“Every time I have aches and pains, I’m convinced it’s the cancer coming back – even if it’s a pain in my big toe,” one patient said.
+“Every time I have aches and pains, I’m sure it’s the cancer coming back – even if it’s a pain in my big toe,” one patient said.

 Everything about cancer is stressful.

-Your first line of defense in coping with distress is having a doctor and cancer care team you feel safe with.
+Your first line of defense in coping with distress is having a cancer care team you feel safe with.
 Talk to them about how you feel.
-They can usually direct you to the help you need.
-Remember that they are treating YOU, not just the cancer, and they count on you to tell them how you are doing and what you are feeling.
+They can direct you to the help you need.
+Remember that they are treating YOU, not just the cancer, and they count on you to tell them how you’re doing and what you’re feeling.
 Remember, no one can do that except you.

-Even though most of the information here may seem like it’s for the cancer patient, it also applies to the loved ones of the person with cancer.
+Even though most of the information here may seem like it’s for the person with cancer, it can also be useful to the loved ones of the person with cancer.
 These people are a strong source of support, and their well-being is important, too.
 If you are a loved one and feel distressed, it’s OK to let the cancer care team know that you need help.

 Last Revised: 06/08/2015